agileware/org.civicoop.action-provider/docs/howto_create_an_action.md

 ```

-The only thing we do is add our action to the __construct method.
+The only thing we do is add our action to the constructor.
 If you implement actions in your own extensions this would be done in a different way.